-We use rosemary extract as an antioxidant in loads of product to keep them fresh and protect our oils.
+We use a rosemary CO2 extract as an antioxidant in loads of products like our body soaps and our body mousses to keep them fresh and protect our oils.
+Our Rosemary Scalp Oil launches on February 14th, and features a bright, vibrant rosemary verbenone essential oil.
 We also use rosemary in Bria, our natural perfume oil, formulated to combat deep physical and mental fatigue, because of its aromatherapeutic potency.
-Our Rosemary Body Mousse, which people are starting to crave more than their morning coffee, is incredible for your hands, elbows, knees, feet, fingernails, and even your husband's shiny bald head!

 With love and a dose of refreshing, renewing rosemary from us to you,

 The information contained in this post is for educational interest only and is not intended to represent claims for actions of sandalwood.
 This information is not intended to be used for diagnosis or treatment of any physical or mental illness or disease.